TABLE OF CONTENT

 The leader's standardized work plays a vital role in several ways.
 It:

 Standard work applies to leaders at all organizational levels, from frontline managers to middle managers.
-In fact, it makes for more consistent, solid, and effective leadership.
+It makes for more consistent, solid, and effective leadership.

-The key elements of leader standard work typically include the following:
+The key processes of Leader Standard Work typically include the following:

 Proactive Gemba Walks